sabman/mvt_painter/README.md

 # MVT Painter

-This is a tool to paint MVT data from URLS in order to show how are the MVT data painted.
+This is a tool to paint MVT data from URLS in order to show how are the MVT data drawed.

+The main idea to create this tool was to use it as a debugger for MVT.
+You could say "why don't you use something like Carto-VL?", well sometimes you need to check for a tile or decompose it in their geometries and that's where this tool brights :)

 ### Why is this needed?